 Note that we could not just add \emph{all} vertices to the left or right of $e$ to $V_L$ or $V_R$, respectively. \Cref{fig:g-convex-left-right} shows an example where this would not result in two separated subdrawings.

-Further, to see that separable drawings are not only the union of g-convex and 2-page book drawings, for example, consider a straight-line drawing with at least $5$ vertices $\{ v_1, \ldots, v_k \}$ on the convex hull and reroute the edges $\{ v_1, v_3 \}$ and $\{ v_2, v_4 \}$ outside of the convex hull.
-This is always separable, not g-convex, and in most cases also not weakly isomorphic to any 2-page book drawing. \Cref{fig:non-g-convex-or-2-page} shows the smallest such example.
+To see that separable drawings are not only the union of g-convex and 2-page book drawings, for example, consider an arbitrary straight-line drawing with $k \geq 5$ vertices $\{ v_1, \ldots, v_k \}$ on the convex hull and reroute the edges $\{ v_1, v_3 \}$ and $\{ v_2, v_4 \}$ outside of the convex hull.
+The resulting drawing is always separable (each edge has a witnesses that is straight-line within the convex hull and closed on the outside), not g-convex (the triangles $\{ v_1, v_2, v_4 \}$ and $\{ v_1, v_3, v_4 \}$ have no convex side), and in most cases also not weakly isomorphic to any 2-page book drawing. \Cref{fig:non-g-convex-or-2-page} shows the smallest such example.